Dynamic Graph Convolutional Networks Using the Tensor M-Product: Introduction

-By \emph{dynamic graph}, we mean a sequence of graphs $(V, \Abf^{(t)}, \Xbf^{(t)})$, $t \in \{1, 2, \ldots, T\}$, with a fixed set $V$ of $N$ nodes, adjacency matrices $\Abf^{(t)} \in \Rb^{N \times N}$, and graph feature matrices $\Xbf^{(t)} \in \Rb^{N \times F}$ where $\Xbf^{(t)}_{n:} \in \Rb^{F}$ is the feature vector consisting of $F$ features associated with node $n$ at time $t$.
+By \emph{dynamic graph}, we refer to a sequence of graphs $\gG^{(t)}=(V, \Abf^{(t)}, \Xbf^{(t)})$, $t \in \{1, 2, \ldots, T\}$, with a fixed set $V$ of $N$ nodes, adjacency matrices $\Abf^{(t)} \in \Rb^{N \times N}$, and graph feature matrices $\Xbf^{(t)} \in \Rb^{N \times F}$ where $\Xbf^{(t)}_{n:} \in \Rb^{F}$ is the feature vector consisting of $F$ features associated with node $n$ at time $t$.
 The graphs can be weighted, and directed or undirected.
 They can also have additional properties like (time varying) node and edge classes, which would be stored in a separate structure.
 Suppose we only observe the first $T' < T$ graphs in the sequence.
 The goal of our method is to use these observations to predict some property of the remaining $T-T'$ graphs.
-In this paper, we use it for edge classification.
-Other potential applications are node classification and edge/link prediction.
+In this paper, we consider edge classification, link prediction and node property prediction tasks.

-In recent years, tensor constructs have been explored to effectively process high-dimensional data, in order to better leverage the multidimensional structure of such data~\citep{kolda2009}.
-Tensor based approaches have been shown to perform well in many image and video processing applications \citep{hao2013,kilmer2013, martin2013, zhang2014, zhang2016, lu2016,newman2018}.
-A number of tensor based neural networks have also been investigated to extract and learn multi-dimensional representations, e.g.\ methods based on tensor decomposition~\citep{phan2010tensor}, tensor-trains~\citep{novikov2015tensorizing,stoudenmire2016supervised}, and tensor factorized neural network~\citep{chien2017tensor}.
-Recently, a new tensor framework called the \emph{tensor M-product framework}~\citep{braman2010, kilmer2011,kernfeld2015} was proposed that extends matrix based theory to high-dimensional architectures.
+In recent years, tensor constructs have been explored to effectively process high-dimensional data, in order to better leverage the multidimensional structure of such data~\cite{kolda2009}.
+Tensor based approaches have been shown to perform well in many applications.
+Recently, a new tensor framework called the \emph{tensor M-product framework}~\cite{braman2010,kernfeld2015} was proposed that extends matrix based theory to high-dimensional architectures.